Hajlaoui-Rayhan/Automatic-Bowel-Sound-Detection-and-Classification-using-Wav2Vec2/README.md

 The proposed approach leverages a pretrained Wav2Vec2 model as a feature extractor.
 The system performs two main tasks:

-Frame-level detection: Determine whether a bowel sound is present in short audio frames (sound vs. no sound).
+Frame-level detection: Determine whether a bowel sound is present in short audio frames (bowel sound vs. no bowel sound).

 Segment-level classification: Classify detected bowel sound segments into one of three categories: